MaeFlaherty/Obsidian-Vault/The Atom.md

 # What is an Atom?
 This question has been asked, answered, and argued over for over 2000 years.

+# Historic Models of the Atom
+The Model of the atom has gone through many different models to progress to the current quantum mechanical model

+## Democritus' Solid Sphere Model
+The first, fundamental description of an atom came from the greek philosopher Democritus in 400 B.C.E.
+He posited that the world was made up of infinitesimally tiny, solid spheres called atoms.
+These atoms varied in shape, size, mass, position, and arrangement, but they were indestructible and unchangeable.
+They make up the world and cannot be divided further.

+## Dalton's Atomic Theory
-The Modern Atomic Theory was defined by John Dalton in 1904, based on 3  Natural Laws.
+Modern Atomic Theory was defined by John Dalton in 1904, based on 3  Natural Laws.

-## Law of Conservation of Mass
+### Law of Conservation of Mass
 In a Chemical reaction, Matter is neither Created nor destroyed.
-## Law of Definite Proportions
+### Law of Definite Proportions
 All samples of a given compound, regardless of their source, have the same proportion of their constituent Elements.

-## Law of Multiple Proportions
+### Law of Multiple Proportions
 When 2 Elements form 2 different compounds, the masses of Element B that combine with a fixed mass(1g) of Element A can be expressed by a ratio of small whole numbers.

-## Dalton's Atomic Theory
 - Each Element is composed of tiny, indestructible particles called atoms.
 - all atoms of a given element have the same mass and properties of all other atoms of that element.
 - Atoms combine in simple, whole number rations to form compounds.